OCA/multi-company/purchase_order_line_display_supplier_stock/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module displays, on each purchase order line, the stock available at the supplier when that supplier is another company of the group (intercompany purchases).
+This module allows to display stock levels in purchase order line when supplier is another company of the group (inter-company purchase orders).

-The displayed quantity is the **sum** of the stock across the supplier company's warehouses that are flagged as visible, using the same warehouse flag and the same global stock-field setting as ``sale_order_line_display_stock_per_warehouse``.
+The displayed quantity is the **sum** of chosen warehouses and locations and on the same global stock field setting from ``sale_order_line_display_stock_per_warehouse``.

-It also shows the supplier's first expected replenishment date for the product when there is no stock, so the buying company can see it as early as the RFQ stage.
+The widget also shows the supplier's first expected replenishment date for the product when there is no stock, so the buying company can see it as early as the RFQ stage.

 **Table of contents**